lmcrean/dottie/dottie-app/README.md

    ```
 5. Open a pull request on GitHub.

----

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ### Support

 If you encounter any issues or have questions, please [open an issue](https://github.com/lmcrean/dottie.git/issues) on GitHub.

----

-This updated `README.md` provides clear instructions for setting up the project, running it, and contributing.
-Let me know if you need further adjustments!